AntoninJoly/Basic_operations/notes/graph_neural_network.md

 - Grah data are a data representation that has vertex (nodes), edges (link) and global feature.
 - Relational representation of data with geometric relational position.
 - Image / text / molecule as graph data.
+- Graph data do not work very goo on neural networkd as they reuqired more structured data type.

 # Thoughts 💭
 - Might be useful for NLP application as the geometric position of word in a sentence influence its semantic meaning.